About stemming

 The stem expansion attentif is only relevant in French.

-By default, the index assumes the search interface language to be the main languages it detects in indexed items.
+By default, the index assumes the search interface language to be the main language detected in indexed items.
+However, your index may have multiple main languages.

 Stemming in field queries